 When you go to Montreal for the very first time you walk to Schwartz’s Deli and have their smoked meat sandwich.
 End of discussion.

-One of the oldest delis in Canada running since 1928, a place that sells 20 000 lb of smoked meat per week, and that over time turned into a local cultural landmark, is definitely worth a visit.
+One of Montreal’s iconic restaurants, running since 1928 and selling 20 000 lb of smoked meat weekly, is definitely worth a visit.
 Besides, if Anthony Bourdain says: “You can’t not do this when you come to Montreal”, then you go and do it!
-Yes, you have guessed my love for Anthony Bourdain.
+Yes, you guessed my love for Anthony Bourdain.

 Is Schwartz’s smoked meat sandwich the best in the city?
 I wouldn’t be able to say since it’s the only one I’ve tried.
-But I can vouch it is simple, straight forward and honestly good sandwich.
+But I can vouch it’s a simple, straight forward, and honestly good sandwich.

-When I walk inside Montreal’s Schwartz’s Deli I cannot help but compare it to Katz’s Deli in New York that I visited just a couple of months back.
-Newspapers and pictures of celebrities pasted on the walls; a long counter on the right, tables on the left; and people who have nothing in common but a desire to try the legendary sandwich sharing one table.
+When I walked inside Montreal’s Schwartz’s Deli I couldn’t help but compare it to iconic Katz’s Deli in New York.
+Newspapers and pictures of celebrities pasted on the walls; a long counter on the right, tables on the left; and people, who have nothing in common but desire to try the legendary sandwich, sharing one table.

-We make our way through the narrow pass between tables and counter and take seats next to a group of young boys.
-They, too, are comparing this place to Katz’s.
+My husband and I made our way through the narrow pass between tables and the counter and sat down next to a group of teenagers.
+They, too, were comparing Schwartz’s Deli to Katz’s.

-Smoked meat sandwich in Montreal vs Pastrami Sandwich in New York: these two have more similarities than differences, to my mind, but I wouldn’t dare to bring it up when inside either one of these delis.
+These two have more similarities than differences, to my mind, but I wouldn’t dare bring it up when inside either one of these delis.
 Schwartz’s Deli is much smaller and, therefore, cozier.
 Point to Schwartz’s.
 But with the popularity of this place less tables means longer line of people in front of the deli.
 Point to Katz’s.

 Same branded paper placemats on the tables.
 Pickles here are not a free appetizer like in Katz’s – point to Katz’s – but they are available and they are very good – point to Schwartz’s.
 We munch on pickles and french fries while waiting for sandwich to arrive.